 1. Name and address of property owner(s)

-2. Address of Property Name of subdivision or Development (If applicable)
+2. Address of Property 3.
+Name of subdivision or

-4 Type of Postriction(s) (Check all that apply)
+۷. Development (If applicable)

-4. Type of Restriction(s) (Check all that apply)Zoning Map Amendment toZone Conditional Zoning Condition
+4. Type of Restriction(s) (Check all that appZoning Map Amendment toZone Conditional Zoning Condition

 Development Plan Other (Specify)

 Subdivision Plat

 Variance

 Conditional Use Permit

-5. Name and address of Planning Commission, Board maintains the original records containing the restri
+5. Name and address of Planning Commissi maintains the original records containing n, Board of Adjustment, legislative body which he restriction.

--

 Signature of Completing Official

 Name and Title of Completing

-Official (type or print)
+Official (type of print)